Deborahe Glasgow: Life and career

 At the start of the 1990s, Glasgow collaborated briefly with General Lee, resulting in the tracks "Weak" and "Knocking the Boots".
 However, aside from some lucrative work on advertisement jingles, her recording career was largely dormant.
 Instead she opted to devote more time to the needs of her young family.
 She was diagnosed with lymphatic cancer, the complications from which ultimately claimed her life.
-She died in Wandsworth, South London on 25 January 1994 of a cerebral hemorrhage at the age of twenty nine.
+She died in Wandsworth, South London on 25 January 1994 of a cerebral hemorrhage at the age of twenty eight.
 A remembrance tour that played London, Birmingham and Manchester took place to help raise funds for her four surviving children.